travula/logs/year-2025/october.md

 Log for the month of October, 2025
 ==========================
 # Sun, Oct 19, 2025
+- [ ] Work on the PL part C, spend 8 hours on it today.
+- [ ] Take kids to CoForge Public Library
+- [ ] Go for a run in the evening

 # Sat, Oct 18, 2025
 - [ ] Work on the PL part C, spend 8 hours on it today.